bronandrews/NodeJs-Tech-Test/README.md

 - Jenkins pipeline to that validates k8s, builds NodeJs container image, pushes to ECR and deploys to EKS

 ## To run the Terraform
-### In AWS account - need to manually create bucket
+### In AWS account - need to manually create the S3 bucket to hold the state

 ### In each .\terraform sub-folder
 ```bash